ajaysureshcodes/ice-4131-labs/lab1/README.md

 ![helloworld-pthread1.png](assets/helloworld-pthread1.png)

-When compiling the program, you will also need to add `-lpthread` to the compile command:
+When compiling the program, you will also need to add the `-lpthread` flag to the compile command:

 ```bash
 g++ helloworld-pthread1.cxx -lpthread -o helloworld-pthread1